KCL-BMEIS/OOP/week3A.md

 - we can now iterate through the algorithm
   - the simplest approach is to use a `while` loop here: we keep going while `iterate()` returns `true`
-  - as everything is done within the `.iterate()` method, there is no need for any further actions in the loop itself
+  - as everything is done within the `.iterate()` method, we can leave the loop empty

 ---